-- Use contractionary monetary policy: a higher interest rate will attract more direct inward investments and balance and nullify the trade deficit.
+- Use contractionary monetary policy: a higher interest rate will attract more direct inward investments and nullify the trade deficit.
 Higher interest rates will also make borrowing from banks more expensive and increase the incentive to save, thus discouraging consumers from spending.
-They can also devalue the exchange rate to improve export competitiveness and demand
+The govt. can also devalue the exchange rate to improve export competitiveness and demand.

 Current Account Surplus

-When the financial inflows in the current account exceed its financial outflows, i.e., export demand and net incomes and transfers rise and/or import demand falls.
+When the financial inflows in the current account exceed the financial outflows, the current account is in surplus.

-- Improved competitiveness: exports have become more price competitive in the international market, due to perhaps, better labour productivity or low prices
+- Improved competitiveness: exports may have become more price-competitive in the international market, due to perhaps, better labour productivity or low prices.

-- Depreciation: a trade surplus might result from a country’s depreciation of its exchange rate
+- Depreciation: a trade surplus might result from a currency depreciation .

 - Employment: since exports have increased, jobs in the export industries will have increased too.

-- Better standards of living: higher net incomes and transfers and export revenue make the country’s citizens better off
+- Better standards of living: higher net incomes, transfers and export revenue make the country’s citizens better off.

 Correcting a current account surplus: